Student Withdrawals and Drops

 Can I withdraw at any point?

-You can only withdraw from a course prior to the last week of the class.
+You can only withdrawal from a course prior to the 90% point in the section.
+The last date to withdraw is posted on the Academic Calendar for each section.

 Who should I contact if I am considering withdrawing or dropping a course?